mm80843/T3.5/docs/Benef/PBN__Benef_1120.md

 # __Reduction in microbial bioaerosols__

-## Name of the Benefit

-Air filtration devices significantly reduce the burden of other microbial bioaerosols, improving overall air quality and reducing the risk of infections.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from investing in air filtration devices as it would improve patient safety, attract more patients, and reduce healthcare costs associated with infections.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1252.md)